UCF vs. Louisville NCAA Football Odds, Plays and Insights | September 17, 2021

 - This year the Cardinals put up 4.5 more points per game (27.0) than the Knights surrender (22.5).

-- Louisville is 0-2 against the spread and 1-1 overall in games when it scores more than 22.5 points.
+- When Louisville scores more than 22.5 points, it is 0-1 against the spread and 1-1 overall.

-- The Cardinals have turned the ball over one more time (3 total) than the Knights have forced a turnover (2) this season.
+- This year the Cardinals have turned the ball over three times, one more than the Knights' takeaways (2).

 UCF Top Players

-- Dillon Gabriel has thrown for 318 yards while completing 67.6% of his passes (25-of-37), with four touchdowns and two interceptions this year (318.0 yards per game).
-He's also carried the ball 12 times for 64 yards, averaging 64.0 yards per game.
+- This year, Dillon Gabriel has racked up 318 passing yards (318.0 yards per game) while going 25-for-37 (67.6% completion percentage) and throwing four touchdowns and two interceptions.
+He has added 64 rushing yards on 12 carries, averaging 64.0 yards per game.

-- Isaiah Bowser has rushed for a team-leading 172 yards on 33 carries (172.0 yards per game) while scoring one touchdown.
-He also averages 29.0 receiving yards per game, grabbing four passes for 29 yards.
+- Isaiah Bowser has run for a team-high 172 yards on 33 attempts (172.0 yards per game) and one touchdown.
+He also has 29 receiving yards on four catches (29.0 yards per game) .

-- Jaylon Robinson has six catches, leading his team with 140 yards (140.0 ypg) while hauling in one touchdown this season.
+- Jaylon Robinson has racked up six receptions for 140 yards, best on his team, and one touchdown.
+He averages 140.0 receiving yards per game.

 - Brandon Johnson's stat line this year shows five catches for 47 yards and one touchdown.
-He averages 47.0 receiving yards per game.
+He puts up 47.0 receiving yards per game.

-- Ryan O'Keefe has caught three passes for 45 yards, averaging 45.0 yards per game this year.
+- Ryan O'Keefe is averaging 45.0 yards per game, racking up three receptions for 45 yards.

 Louisville Top Players

-- Micale Cunningham has thrown for 191 yards while completing 59.5% of his passes (22-of-37), with one touchdown and one interception this year (191.0 yards per game).
-He's also carried the ball 18 times for 79 yards and two touchdowns, averaging 79.0 yards per game.
+- This year, Micale Cunningham has put up 191 passing yards (191.0 yards per game) while going 22-for-37 (59.5% completion percentage) and throwing one touchdown and one interception.
+He has added 79 rushing yards on 18 carries with two touchdowns, averaging 79.0 yards per game.

-- Marshon Ford has grabbed four passes for a team-high 50 yards.
-He averages 50.0 yards per game.
+- Marshon Ford has hauled in four receptions for 50 yards, best on his team.
+He averages 50.0 receiving yards per game.

-- Josh Johnson has also contributed with 40 yards on six catches.
-He averages 40.0 receiving yards per game this year.
+- Josh Johnson has also chipped in with six catches for 40 yards this year.
+He averages 40.0 receiving yards per game.

-- Jordan Watkins has 35 receiving yards on four receptions, averaging 35.0 yards per game.
+- Jordan Watkins is averaging 35.0 yards per game, racking up four receptions for 35 yards.